OliverParoczai/my-firefox-config/README.md

 The theme files are from [uc.css.js by aminomancer](https://github.com/aminomancer/uc.css.js) and [firefox-csshacks by MrOtherGuy](https://github.com/MrOtherGuy/firefox-csshacks), with some of my own modifications added on top of them

+For the color theme, I made a version of the [Atom One Dark theme](https://addons.mozilla.org/en-US/firefox/addon/atom-one-dark-theme-oliverp) that can be downloaded from the official Firefox theme store.

 # How to set up

 You just need to copy the contents of this repo into the Firefox profile directory.
 [How to find it](https://support.mozilla.org/en-US/kb/profiles-where-firefox-stores-user-data#w_how-do-i-find-my-profile)